Intellectual disability: Clinical geropsychology

+Clinical desgnations

-By most definitions, intellectual disability is more accurately considered a disability rather than a disease.
+By most definitions, intellectual disability when not related to a specific medical condition is more accurately considered a disability rather than a disease.
 Intellectual disability can be distinguished in many ways from mental illness, such as schizophrenia or depression.
 Currently, there is no "cure" for an established disability, though with appropriate support and teaching, most individuals can learn to do many things.
 Causes, such as congenital hypothyroidism, if detected early may be treated to prevent the development of an intellectual disability.

 There are thousands of agencies around the world that provide assistance for people with developmental disabilities.
 They include state-run, for-profit, and non-profit, privately run agencies.
 Within one agency there could be departments that include fully staffed residential homes, day rehabilitation programs that approximate schools, workshops wherein people with disabilities can obtain jobs, programs that assist people with developmental disabilities in obtaining jobs in the community, programs that provide support for people with developmental disabilities who have their own apartments, programs that assist them with raising their children, and many more.
 There are also many agencies and programs for parents of children with developmental disabilities.

 Beyond that, there are specific programs that people with developmental disabilities can take part in wherein they learn basic life skills.
 These "goals" may take a much longer amount of time for them to accomplish, but the ultimate goal is independence.
 This may be anything from independence in tooth brushing to an independent residence.
 People with developmental disabilities learn throughout their lives and can obtain many new skills even late in life with the help of their families, caregivers, clinicians and the people who coordinate the efforts of all of these people.

 There are four broad areas of intervention that allow for active participation from caregivers, community members, clinicians, and of course, the individual(s) with an intellectual disability.
 These include psychosocial treatments, behavioral treatments, cognitive-behavioral treatments, and family-oriented strategies.
 Psychosocial treatments are intended primarily for children before and during the preschool years as this is the optimum time for intervention.
 This early intervention should include encouragement of exploration, mentoring in basic skills, celebration of developmental advances, guided rehearsal and extension of newly acquired skills, protection from harmful displays of disapproval, teasing, or punishment, and exposure to a rich and responsive language environment.
 A great example of a successful intervention is the Carolina Abecedarian Project that was conducted with over 100 children from low socioeconomic status families beginning in infancy through pre-school years.
 Results indicated that by age 2, the children provided the intervention had higher test scores than control group children, and they remained approximately 5 points higher 10 years after the end of the program.
 By young adulthood, children from the intervention group had better educational attainment, employment opportunities, and fewer behavioral problems than their control-group counterparts.